 How long can you keep a sourdough starter in the fridge?

 Yeast grows incredibly slow at refrigeration temperatures, which is why you can get away with feeding it only once a week.
 In order for the yeast to successfully leaven a batch of bread, it must be “revived” so to say.
 The steps are below, along with an example to help you better understand the time frame involved.

 - Three and a half days before you plan to bake bread, remove the starter from the fridge and allow to come to room temperature.
 (Monday night)

 - Once the starter is at room temperature, feed with equal parts flour and water.
 (Tuesday morning)

-- The next day, feed the starter again with equal parts flour and water.
-(Wednesday morning)
+- Later that day, feed the starter again with equal parts flour and water.
+(Tuesday afternoon)

-- On the morning of day three, if you have foam and liquid rising to the top of the starter, you are ready to bake bread.
-If you do not, continue feeding daily until there is foam and liquid.
-(Thursday morning)
+- That evening, if you have foam and liquid rising to the top of the starter, you are ready to bake bread.
+If you do not, continue feeding daily until there is foam and liquid rising to the top.

 With the time involved in “reviving” refrigerated sourdough, it’s often easier to keep the starter at room temperature and reduce the feedings to only a tablespoon or two daily.
 You’ll have to choose what will work better for you and your bread making routine.

-The best flours for sourdough are white, whole wheat, spelt and rye.
-While rye is recommended when you’re first starting, you can easily switch to a different flour once the starter has gone through the first seven days.
+The best flours for sourdough are white, spelt, rye, and whole wheat flour.
+You can also make einkorn sourdough using my einkorn sourdough tutorial.
+You can easily switch to a different flour once the starter has gone through the first seven days.
+To do this:

 - Split the starter in half, placing half in the refrigerator.
 This is your back-up in case your attempt in switching flours fails.